Assistance and Accessibility

 Our additional assistance services are still available for passengers at Sumburgh Airport.

 If you have an impairment or mobility difficulties, you may require additional assistance at the airport.
 If you require assistance, please make arrangements prior to arrival through your airline.
-Loganair can be contacted on 0344 8002855 or at email@example.com.
+Loganair can be contacted on 0344 8002855 or by emailing email@example.com.
 Please see our Information for Passengers with Reduced Mobility guide by clicking on the link below.